Citadel of Safed: Mamluk period

 Symbol of Sultan Baybars found in the fortress of Safed.
 Currently housed in the Israel Museum.

 In 1266, the army of the Mamluk Sultan Baibars besieged the fortress of Safed.
 On July 23, after six weeks of siege, the Mamluks successfully captured the fortress and slaughtered its defenders.
 The conquerors, who turned Safed into the capital of the Galilee district, feared the remaining Crusaders in Acre and also the Mongols who, at that time, had seized substantial parts of Asia.
 These concerns prompted the Mamluks to initiate an impressive reconstruction in the fortress.

 The additions made by the Mamluks to the fortress of Safed are described in detail in the book of Al-Otmani.
 According to him, two giant towers were added to the fortress; one is a round victory tower, resembling a chess piece, in the southern part of the fortress.
 Its dimensions were enormous by all standards: 60 meters in height and 35 meters in diameter.
 Inside the tower, a massive well was dug, supplying drinking water to thousands of soldiers in the fortress.
 The remnants of the tower and the well are now located beneath the monument at the summit of the fortress.

 The second tower built by Bibars is a solid gate tower, measuring 15 by 20 meters, in the southwest of the fortress.
 Remnants of this tower also exist to this day.

 The Arab geographer al-Dimashqi, who wrote his book "Selected Times and Wonders on Land and Sea" in the year 1300, and also described the Mamluk fortress.

-From the Mamluk period, numerous additional remnants have been discovered, shedding light on the extent of their investment in the fortress: utility buildings connected by a rectangular corridor; a paved access road to the gate tower, 24 meters in length and 7-8 meters in width; arches and archivolts; large square stones, one of which bears the carved image of a roaring lion, likely a symbol of Sultan Baybars; a circular well, with a depth of 10.5 meters and a diameter of 10 meters; many pottery artifacts, some locally made and some imported from various places; Mamluk and Venetian coins, and more.
+From the Mamluk period, numerous additional remnants have been discovered, shedding light on the extent of their investment in the fortress: utility buildings connected by a rectangular corridor; a paved access road to the gate tower, 24 meters in length and 7–8 meters in width; arches and archivolts; large square stones, one of which bears the carved image of a roaring lion, likely a symbol of Sultan Baybars; a circular well, with a depth of 10.5 meters and a diameter of 10 meters; many pottery artifacts, some locally made and some imported from various places; Mamluk and Venetian coins, and more.
 Facilities suitable for artistic activity have also been discovered, dating to the late Mamluk or early Ottoman period.
 Additionally, ceramic artifacts from the sixteenth century have been uncovered.

 It is assumed that significant Mamluk structures were destroyed in the earthquake that struck the region in 1303.
 The fortress remained abandoned for a long period, but in 1475, the Mamluk Sultan Qaitbay ordered its renovation and restoration.

+Ottoman period

+The citadel was refortified in the 18th century by Ali al-Daher, a son the regional strongman and tax farmer Daher al-Umar who governed the town on behalf of his father.
+Ali's contributions were largely built along the lines of the Crusader-period fortifications, though they are difficult to trace due the heavy damage from the 1837 Galilee earthquake, the theft of stones over the years, and planting of trees.